mxew/firetable-hostbot/README.md

 ## install
 - `git clone https://github.com/mxew/firetable-hostbot.git`
 - cd to created directory and `npm install` to get dependencies
-- make copy of SAMPLEconfig.js, rename to config.js, add in your api keys and the bot's firetable login credentials
+- make copy of .env.example, rename to `.env`, add in your api keys and the bot's firetable login credentials
 - `node app.js` to run

 ## dependencies
 - node.js
+- dotenv ^8.2.0
 - firebase ^3.6.7
 - youtube-node ^1.3.0
 - node-soundcloud 0.0.6